kdyck/paimons-codex/README.md

 ## 🆘 Support

 For issues and questions:
-1. Check the logs: `podman-compose logs <service-name>`
+1. Check the logs: Use `./scripts/start.sh` for startup logs or `docker compose logs <service-name>`
-2. Verify service health: `podman-compose ps`
+2. Verify service health: `docker compose ps`
 3. Review configuration files
 4. Open an issue with detailed information